-The Physical Therapist Assistant Program at the University of Pittsburgh-Titusville is accredited by the
+The Physical Therapist Assistant Program at the University of Pittsburgh-Titusville has previously been accredited by the:

 Commission on Accreditation in Physical Therapy Education (CAPTE),